YevhenDuma/vagrant-ansible-docker/README.md

 Provisions docker container with redis.

 Few notes:
-* from version 6(?) redis requires 3 nodes to setup cluster
+* redis version 6 requires 3 nodes to setup cluster
 * I am using redis-cli to initialize redis cluster
-* Ubuntu 18.04 has redis-cli version 4.0 wcich doesn't support cluster command
+* Ubuntu 18.04 has redis-cli version 4.0 which doesn't support cluster command
 * redis-cli executed from redis docker container
 * redis-cli requires IP addresses (not a hostname!) to initialize redis cluster